-- 1. During the 2017-2018 school year, the District will work collaboratively with the Association to publish a Google Calendar for the 2018-2019 school year.
-The District shall publish a calendar for the following school year no later than June 30th of each school year according to provisions of Article 6 of this agreement and the following rules: - 2.
-New Teacher Orientation will take place two weeks prior to the week of KEA bargaining unit employees start date and will not exceed 5 days from 8am-5pm with a one hour lunch each day. - 3.
-There shall be no additional meetings before, during, or after work EXCEPT those covered by ADA/IDEA or as noted in calendar during the first two teacher work weeks and the last teacher work week. - 4.
-There shall be a maximum of ten (10) mandatory staff meetings at each building on the for no more than 60 minutes.
+1. During the 2018-19 school year, the District will work collaboratively with the Association to publish a Google Calendar for the 2019-2020 school year.
+The District shall publish a calendar for the following school year no later than June 30th of each school year according to provisions of Article 6 of this agreement and the following rules:

+2. New Teacher Orientation will take place two (2) weeks prior to the week of KEA bargaining unit employees start date and will not exceed five 5 (5) days from 8:00 A.M. -5:00 P.M. with a one (1) hour lunch each day.

+3. There shall be no additional meetings before, during, or after work EXCEPT those covered by ADA/IDEA or as noted in calendar during the first two (2) teacher work weeks and the last teacher work week.

+4. There shall be a maximum of ten (10) mandatory staff meetings at each building for no more than sixty (60) minutes.
 Elementary buildings may add an additional staff meeting for the purpose of scheduling parent-teacher conferences.
-There shall be no Monday staff meetings or Professional Development sessions immediately following breaks mandated by the Kalamazoo County Common Calendar except for after Thanksgiving and Spring Breaks. - 5.
-A "Summary of PD HOURS" shall be distributed with letter to bargaining unit members in August prior to first working day of the year.
-Meeting schedules for the opening of schools will be mailed out to all KEA members two (2) weeks prior to the teacher start date. - 6.
-As stated in Article 6 Section B "After School" Professional Development activities shall be limited to no more than two (2) hours on Monday and one and one half (1.5) hours on Wednesday.
-When combined with staff meetings they shall not exceed 2.5 hours in a given week.
-Article 6 Section A shall apply.
-There shall be no mandatory PD "KEA Mondays." - 7.
-High School: There shall be parent teacher conferences during each trimester within one week of the mid-point of each trimester.
-The first trimester conferences shall conference in the afternoon teacher work time and in the evening from 4:00pm to 7:00pm.
-The second and third trimester shall be two evenings one from 4:00pm to 7:00pm and the other 5:00pm to 8:00pm.
+There shall be no Monday staff meetings or Professional Development sessions immediately following breaks mandated by the Kalamazoo County Common Calendar except for after Thanksgiving and Spring Breaks.

+5. A "Summary of PD HOURS" shall be distributed with letter to bargaining unit members in August prior to first working day of the year.
+Meeting schedules for the opening of schools will be mailed out to all KEA members two (2) weeks prior to the teacher start date.

+6. As stated in Article 6 Section B "After School" Professional Development activities shall be limited to no more than two (2) hours on Monday and one and one-half (1.5) hours on Wednesday.
+When combined with staff meetings they shall not exceed two and one-half (2.5) hours in a given week.
+Article 6, Section A shall apply.
+There shall be no mandatory PD on "KEA Mondays."

+7. High School: There shall be parent teacher conferences during each trimester within one week of the midpoint of each trimester.
+The first trimester conferences shall be from one afternoon session from 12:30 P.M. to 3:30 P.M. and one evening session from 4:30 P.M. to 7:30 P.M.
+The second and third trimester conferences shall be two evenings, one from 4:00-P.M. to 7:00 P.M. and the other 5:00 P.M. to 8:00 P.M.
 If a teacher cannot meet with a parent, upon request, the teacher must meet with the parent before or after school or during the teacher's planning time.
-There shall be two evenings for High School parent-teacher conferences second and third trimester on two evenings within a week of the mid-point of the trimester, as long as not on day of other mandatory after school activities.
-Total hours of scheduled high school conferences per trimester shall be six, six and six (6, 6, 6) for first, second and third trimester respectively. - 8.
-There shall be one evening for Middle School parent-teacher conferences per trimester on Thursday within one week of the mid-point of each trimester.
-There shall be one afternoon for Middle School parent teacher conferences per trimester on the same Thursday within one week of the mid-point of each semester.
-Total hours of scheduled middle school conferences per trimester shall be six, six and six (6, 6, 6) for first, second and third trimester respectively.
-Middle Schools will retain half days for conferences during the day.
+There shall be two (2) evenings for High School parent-teacher conferences second and third trimester on two (2) evenings within a week of the mid-point of the trimester, as long as not on day of other mandatory after-school activities.
+Total hours of scheduled high school conferences per trimester shall be six, six, and six (6, 6, 6) for first, second and third trimesters respectively.

+8. There shall be one evening for Middle School parent-teacher conferences per trimester on Thursday within one week of the midpoint of each trimester.
+There shall be one (1) afternoon for Middle School parent teacher conferences per trimester on the same Thursday within one week of the midpoint of each semester.
+Total hours of scheduled middle school conferences per trimester shall be six, six and six (6, 6, 6) for first, second, and third trimesters respectively.
+Middle Schools will retain half-days for conferences during the day.